 John and Susan Hokanson

-John and Susan Hokanson are long-time NAIT supporters who have made important contributions to the ongoing success of the NAIT School of Hospitality and Culinary Arts.
+John and Susan Hokanson are long-time NAIT supporters who have made important contributions to the ongoing success of NAIT's Department of Culinary Arts and Professional Food Studies.

 - In 2003, their generous leadership gift kicked off a campaign that raised $3.25 million to create the Hokanson Centre for Culinary Arts.